containernetworking/cni/SPEC.md

 The specification does not declare how this information must be processed by CNI consumers.
 Examples include generating an `/etc/resolv.conf` file to be injected into the container filesystem or running a DNS forwarder on the host.

-Errors are indicated by a non-zero return code and the following JSON being printed to stdout:
+Errors must be indicated by a non-zero return code and the following JSON being printed to stdout:
 ```
 {
   "cniVersion": "0.3.1",